andrew0788/BlackJack/readme.md

 ### Place bet and click "Deal" to start playing

 ## Improvements to make
--UI improvments
+- UI improvments
--Add the abbility to split your hand
+- Add the abbility to split your hand
--Persistent Scoring
+- Persistent Scoring

 ![screenshoot](https://i.imgur.com/QpoirpB.png)